ruts48code/dbs4ruts/README.md

 *This library is made for personal used.
 You may modify or use it by your own risk.*

 ## About
-This is a utility collection library
+This is a database cluster utilities library